Cláudio Ricci

 Cláudio Ricci (born July 2, 1971 in Passo Fundo) is a Brazilian racing driver.
 Ricci participate in some races of Stock Car Brasil, the major South American motorsports series and FIA GT3 European Championship.
 He won the Pick-Up Racing in 2006 and GT3 Brasil Championship in 2009.
+Cláudio is the 2022 Império Endurance Brasil champion in the P1 class.